battre/autocomplete-attribute-explainer/README.md

 > multiple types like `"floor_number + apartment"`.
 >
 > Websites must only use combinations of fields that have been blessed by the
-> spec so that browsers can get instructions on how to assemble the data for a
+> spec so that browsers can get instructions from the country profiles generated
+> as part of this spec on how to assemble the data for a field with multiple
-> field with multiple atomic types.
+> atomic types.

 > **Status:**
 >